codalab/codabench/docs/readme.md

 ## Composition of the competition bundle

-- competition.yaml: metadata files for benchmark
-- ingestion_program: defines the logic of how to read user submissions and train the model
+### metadata file

+- competition.yaml: contains ALL the configurations of your benchmark/competition

+### datasets

-- input_data: contains datasets for training models and datasets for testing models
+- input_data: contains datasets for training models and datasets for testing models (i.e. X_train, y_train, X_test)
-- reference_data: answers to training Datasets
+- reference_data: answers to training Datasets (i.e. y_test)

+### core logic

+- ingestion_program: defines the logic of how to read user submissions, read your data, train the model and inferences outputs
 - scoring_program: defines the logic of how to calculate user submissions score

+### static files

-- participate.md: markdown file about how to participate in this benchmark
+- participate.md: markdown file about how to participate in this benchmark/competition
-- terms.md: about the terms and conditions of the benchmark
+- terms.md: about the terms and conditions of the benchmark, this will show up when other participants join the benchmark/competition
-- wheat.jpg: logo for this benchmark
+- wheat.jpg: logo for this benchmark/competition

 You are done with this simple tutorial.

 Next, check the more [advanced tutorial](https://github.com/codalab/competitions-v2/tree/develop/docs/tutorial)